wattanunteeratanapong/Russian-Roulette-Study/README.md

 "Russian Roulette" might not seem as a fair game becuase player who go first have 1/6 chance, then second player have 1/5 ...
 1/4 1/3 1/2 1/1, but the result of this game is already predetermined after first spin of revolver. <br><br>

 The probabilities of the bullet being in any given chamber are equal, that mean this game is a fair game. <br><br>
-While this game is a fair game because the final outcome is set from the start, but the uncertainty and the changing probabilities create an illusion of fairness based on turn order. <br>
+While this game is a fair game because the final outcome is already set from the start, but the uncertainty and the changing probabilities create an illusion of fairness based on turn order. <br>